kokkos/kokkos-core-wiki/docs/source/API/core/policies/RangePolicy.rst

    Default Constructor uninitialized policy.

-.. cppkokkos:function:: RangePolicy(IndexType begin, IndexType end)
+.. cppkokkos:function:: RangePolicy(index_type begin, index_type end)

    Provide a begin and end index.

-.. cppkokkos:function:: RangePolicy(IndexType begin, IndexType end, ChunkSize chunk_size)
+.. cppkokkos:function:: RangePolicy(index_type begin, index_type end, ChunkSize chunk_size)

    Provide a begin and end index as well as a ``ChunkSize``.

-.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, IndexType begin, IndexType end)
+.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, index_type begin, index_type end)

    Provide a begin and end index and an ``ExecutionSpace`` instance to use as the execution resource.

-.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, IndexType begin, IndexType end, ChunkSize chunk_size)
+.. cppkokkos:function:: RangePolicy(const ExecutionSpace& space, index_type begin, index_type end, ChunkSize chunk_size)

    Provide a begin and end index and an ``ExecutionSpace`` instance to use as the execution resource, as well as a ``ChunkSize``.